Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Case 2: Average-cost MDP + variance as risk

 As mentioned earlier, we consider finite state-action space MDPs, which together with an irreducibility assumption implies the existence of a stationary distribution for the Markov chain underlying any policy $\theta$.
-Denote by $d^\theta(x)$ and $\pi^\theta(x,a)=d^\mu(x)\mu(a|x)$, the stationary distribution of state $x$ and state-action pair $(x,a)$ under policy $\mu$, respectively.
+Denote by $d^\theta(x)$ and $\pi^\theta(x,a)=d^\theta(x)\mu^\theta(a|x)$, the stationary distribution of state $x$ and state-action pair $(x,a)$ under policy $\mu^\theta$, respectively.
 We now present the gradients of $J(\theta)$ and $\eta(\theta)$ below. \boxed{ } where $Q(\theta,x,a)=\sum_{n=0}^\infty\E\big[k(x_n,a_n)-J(\theta)\mid x_0=x,a_0=a,\mu\big]$, with actions $a_n \sim \mu^\theta\left(\cdot\mid x_n\right)$.

-The above relation holds owing to the fact that we parameterize the policies, and hence, the gradient of the transition probabilities can be estimated from the policy alone.
-This is the well-known policy gradient technique \cite{bartlett2011infinite} that makes it amenable for estimating the gradient of a performance measure in MDPs, since the transition probabilities are not required and one can work with policies and simulated transitions from the MDP.
+The above relationships follow from parameterizing the policies, and hence, the gradient of the transition probabilities can be estimated from the policy alone.
+This is the well-known policy gradient technique that makes it amenable for estimating the gradient of a performance measure in MDPs, since the values of the transition probabilities are not required and one can work with policies and simulated transitions from the MDP.